 Mailchimp is an email management system that tracks your email subscribers.
 It’s currently free up for lists with up to 2,000 subscribers which should be enough for new bloggers, then there’s a monthly charge after that.
 MailChimp has great statistics so you can check how many emails sent actually get opened.

+There is some best note taking apps such as Evernote.
 You can capture anything including Web pages, images, text, and voice notes with Evernote which is available as an app for your cell phone or iPad as well as web-based.
 Your notes can then be accessed later from just about anywhere via a computer or mobile device.
 You can also use Evernote search through all of your notes so you can find the information you need fast.

 Grammarly is one of the best free blogging tools that makes sure you come out sounding smart.
 Any pro blogger knows that the key to online success is to write like a professional.
 When it comes to double check your grammar, this free tool is the best for bloggers.
 Grammarly can be used as a Chrome browser extension or Microsoft word.
 So this guy can be around to help you out no matter where you are blogging from.

 There are no excuses for not backing up your work now.
 Dropbox offers free automatic storage of all your files for up to 2GB.